By setting up an Amazon channel and connecting your Amazon seller account to Channable, you can send your product listings to Amazon.

 When your product data is incomplete or doesn’t match the format that Amazon requires, you need to use rules in Channable to make improvements.
 Create rules to optimize your products and meet Amazon’s listing requirements.

-- If you don't want to send price data, ignore the Purchaseable offer field.
+If you don’t want to send pricing information, ignore Purchaseable offer.

 - Click Save.